Home / Guides

 Should You Rent a Car in Grand Cayman?

-Updated 2026-04-13
+Updated 2026-04-22

 The short answer: yes, for most visitors

-If you're staying more than two nights on Grand Cayman and plan to see more than your hotel pool, renting a car is almost always cheaper, faster, and more enjoyable than taxis or public transit.
+If you're staying more than two nights on Grand Cayman and plan to see more than your hotel pool, renting a car is almost always better value, faster, and more enjoyable than taxis or public transit.
 Grand Cayman is 76 square miles, roads are well-paved, and parking is plentiful and usually free.
 Two round-trip taxi rides between Seven Mile Beach and George Town will cost you roughly the same as a full day of rental.

 When you don't need a rental car

-Skip the rental if: (1) you're on a cruise ship in port for fewer than 6 hours — book a shore excursion instead; (2) you're staying on Seven Mile Beach for a short trip and only want the beach and a few restaurants, all within walking distance or a short cheap taxi ride; (3) you don't have a driver aged 25+ with a valid license.
+Skip the rental if: (1) you're on a cruise ship in port for fewer than 6 hours — book a shore excursion instead; (2) you're staying on Seven Mile Beach for a short trip and only want the beach and a few restaurants, all within walking distance or a short taxi ride; (3) you don't have a driver aged 25+ with a valid license.

 When you absolutely need a rental car